Codeception/Codeception/docs/02-GettingStarted.md

 php codecept run tests/acceptance/SigninCept.php
 ```

-You can further filter which tests are run by appending a regular expression to the class, separated by a colon (for Cest or Test formats):
+You can further filter which tests are run by appending a method name to the class, separated by a colon (for Cest or Test formats):

 ```bash
 php codecept run tests/acceptance/SignInCest.php:^anonymousLogin$